 "I'm sorry.
 You have Parkinson's Disease."
 I stood in the parking lot, the receipt flapping in my trembling hand, completely stunned by the words I had just heard.
 At least my neurologist had the courtesy of saying, "I'm sorry" before delivering the news.
 Still, it didn't seem to lessen the blow any.
 I felt like someone had reached into my chest and squeezed all the air out of my lungs.

 My personal PD story is unique, full of weird circumstances and irony.
 (But then again, whose PD story isn't?)
 I was officially diagnosed on April 4, 2006 (4/4/06) at the age of 46.
 I found the "numerical coincidence" to be a little disconcerting.
-(As an ex ice hockey player, we all tend to be a little on the superstitious side.)
-It was also National Parkinson's Awareness month, and believe me, I was aware!
+(As an ex-ice hockey player, we all tend to be a little on the superstitious side.)
+It was also National Parkinson's Awareness Month, and believe me, I was aware!
 Prior to my diagnosis, I also had encounters with the two most famous faces of our disease, Michael J. Fox and Muhammad Ali.

-Like most PD patients, as I looked back at the years prior to my diagnosis, I realized my symptoms started well before I knew that my brain was being invaded by an unwanted and uninvited visitor.
+Like most people with PD, as I looked back at the years prior to my diagnosis, I realized my symptoms started well before I knew that my brain was being invaded by an unwanted and uninvited visitor.
 The signs were all there, glowing like a brightly lit neon sign tattooed right across my forehead.
 I just didn't see it.
 And really, why would I?
 I was relatively young and in great shape physically, so there was certainly no reason to think I had something like PD.
 After all, it's an old person's disease, right?
 Wrong.

-After blood tests to rule out other possibilities, two neurologists, one PD specialist, a trip to the Muhammad Ali Parkinson Research Center in Phoenix, Arizona, and a two-week trial dose of Sinemet, the diagnosis was confirmed.
+After blood tests to rule out other possibilities, two neurologists, one PD specialist, a trip to the Muhammad Ali Parkinson Research Center in Phoenix, AZ, and a two-week trial dose of Sinemet, the diagnosis was confirmed.
 Four times.
 Stunned doesn't even begin to describe how I felt.
 I wanted all the doctors to be wrong and say, "Sorry Todd, we made a mistake."
 But reality slapped me squarely across the face.
 Hard.

 The challenges were just beginning.
 How do you tell someone you love that you've been diagnosed with a progressive neurodegenerative disease for which there is no cure?
 Sharing the news with my wife was quite possibly the hardest thing I've ever had to do.
 I felt a pain like nothing I've ever experienced before.
 And I can't even begin to imagine what was going through her mind as I delivered the devastating news.

 I've always been a "Type A" personality.
 If I decide I'm going from "point A" to "point B," you best get out of my way, because I'll get there come hell or high water.
 And I almost always have multiple projects going on.
 In the old story of the rabbit and the tortoise, I was the rabbit.
 Zipping around as fast as I could, getting my hands into anything and everything.
-It wasn't about winning, but enjoying the adventure.
+It wasn't about winning but enjoying the adventure.
 Well, I do like to win whenever possible!

 But now with PD, I've come to realize that I have to be the tortoise.
 Slow and steady may indeed win the race, but when you're used to the rabbit lifestyle, transitioning to the tortoise isn't easy by any means.
 PD, however, has dictated the change and all I can do is go along.
 I wasn't really given a choice in the matter.